vladimircezarubuntu/now-i-git-it/README.md

 - I could tell that my parents hated me.
 My bath toys were a toaster an a radio.
 - A clear conscience is usually the sign of a bad memory.
 - It is not my faut that I never learned to accept responsibility!
+- I’m not superstitious, but I am a little stitious.